 Explosions happen most often after fueling

-Before topping off the tank; consider how fuel weight affects towing economy.
-Gasoline weighs 6.1 pounds per gallon and diesel weighs 7.1 pounds per gallon, so if planning a road trip wait until you are close to your final destination before fueling the boat.
+Before topping off the tank, consider how fuel weight affects towing economy.
+Gasoline weighs 6.1 lbs.
+(2.77 kg) per gallon and diesel weighs 7.1 lbs.
+(3.22 kg) per gallon, so if you are planning a road trip, wait until you are close to your final destination before fueling the boat.
 Excess weight can also be hard on a hull, especially on long trips.
-To help avoid spills at the gas station carry a step stool to get a good look at what’s going on while refueling.
-Operate the nozzle by hand (don’t rely on the hands-free clip), and use a “fuel catcher” (that temporarily attaches to the overboard fuel vent via suction cups) to capture any vented fuel.
-To prevent spills at the fill fitting, always use an absorbent pad, bib or fuel collar.
+To help avoid spills at the gas station, carry a step stool to get a good look at what’s going on while refueling.
+Operate the nozzle by hand (don’t rely on the hands-free clip), and use a “fuel catcher” which temporarily attaches to the overboard fuel vent via suction cups in order to capture any vented fuel.
+To prevent spills at the fill fitting, always use an absorbent pad, bib, or fuel collar.
 If you’re carrying portable gas cans, fill them on the ground, then cap and secure them to prevent leaks and shifting.

 Carefully consider your boat’s fuel needs.
 In many cases, you don’t need to load it to the gills, as carrying excess fuel reduces hull efficiency.
 Remember the rule of thirds: Use the first third of your available fuel to get to your destination; save the next third for getting back to the dock; and keep the remaining third for reserve.
 If you choose to fill up, fill to only 90 percent of the tank’s capacity to allow room for thermal expansion.

-If you use a portable gas tank you should remember that they generally weep fuel through the air vent which is often in the gas cap.
-This happens both in metal tanks and plastic ones.
+If you use a portable gas tank, remember that they generally weep fuel through the air vent, which is often in the gas cap.
+This happens both in metal and plastic tanks.
 Keep your air vents closed until you are ready to use the engine.
 Always keep your portable fuel tank out in the open so that plenty of air can get to it.

 Once you have completed fueling, the first thing you should do is open the hatch to your engine room.
 Immediately stick your nose down into the engine room, sniff, and look around.
 Your best first line of protection is your nose and then your eyes.
 Leave the hatch open so that air can circulate and dilute any fumes and take them away.

 Then, turn on your engine room blower.
-Run it for from three to five minutes.
+Run it for three to five minutes.
 Now you are ready to start your engine and then place your guests back aboard.
-Don't feel "Boy Scout" of foolish about taking these precautions.
-Your boat was not built by rocket scientists...and chance are, it is not maintained or operated by one either.
+Don’t feel like a boy scout or foolish for following these precautions.
+Your boat was not built by rocket scientists, and chances are, it is not maintained or operated by one either.

-While fueling probably won’t be the most enjoyable part of your day on the water, with these tips, you can feel good about helping to keep fuel in your tank where it belongs, and you can enjoy your boat safely.
+While fueling probably won’t be the most enjoyable part of your day on the water, with these tips, you can feel good about keeping fuel in your tank where it belongs, and you can enjoy your boat safely.